- 19 minutes 29 seconds10. Legacy

 Have new generations of Iraqis got the freedom they were promised?
 What is the legacy within Iraq today particularly for a new generation seeking democracy?
-And how do those directly involved in events reflect on the legacy of war twenty years on?
+And the BBC's Security Analyst Gordon Corera asks how those directly involved in events reflect on the legacy of war twenty years on?

 Presenter: Gordon Corera Series Producer: John Murphy Producers: Ellie House, Claire Bowes Sound Designer: Eloise Whitmore, Naked Productions Production coordinators: Janet Staples, Brenda Brown Series Editor: Penny Murphy